jina-ai/docs/chapters/io/index.rst

 Check more details of the data structure at [`jina.proto`](https://docs.jina.ai/chapters/proto/docs.html#jina.proto).

 `request` contains input data and related metadata.
-The input is a 3*8 matrix that is sent to the Flow, which matches 3 `request.index.docs`, and the `request.index.docs.blog.shape` is 8.
+The input is a 3*8 matrix that is sent to the `Flow`, which matches 3 `request.index.docs`, and the `request.index.docs.blog.shape` is 8.
 The vector of the matrix is stored in `request.index.docs.blob`, and the `request.index.docs.blob.dtype` indicates the type of the vector.